This section of the website contains a variety of items based on local experience and comments from members. SECTION UNDER DEVELOPMENT

 Peat-Free Compost

 In our Shop we are in the process of moving away from the traditional peat based materials.
 There are many replacements in the marketplace but, unfortunately, there doesn't seem to be one which is consistently reliable.
 The successful ones I hear about seem to be locally produced and not suitable for the Shop.
-At present we still have some of our long term peat compost in stock but we are currently trying John Inness (soil-based) alternatives which seem to be working well.
-MORE TO COME
+At present we still have some of our long term peat compost in stock but we are currently supplying John Inness (soil-based) alternatives which seem to be working well.
+We now have some reduced-peat seed compost - one which is highly recommended by one of our experienced plot-holders.